enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-filesystem-operations/step2.md

 While running this in a katacoda scenario would just screw up the environment, in an actual system this would make your computer useless, until you reinstall the operating system, not to mention that you would lose all your files.

-In truth, in a standard system unlike katacoda most files are protected and removing them require invoking root permissions.
+In truth, in a standard system (unlike katacoda) most files are protected and removing them require invoking root permissions.

-However, If who made you the trick is really a badass and knows you have admin priviliges, they would recommend running:
+However, if who made you the trick is really a badass and knows you have admin priviliges, they would recommend running:

 ```bash